2a) Honeycomb Holstein Model

 rng = Xoshiro(seed)

-# Initialize additiona_info dictionary
+# Initialize metadata dictionary

-additional_info = Dict()
+metadata = Dict()

 # Record simulation parameters.

-additional_info["N_therm"] = N_therm
+metadata["N_therm"] = N_therm

-additional_info["N_updates"] = N_updates
+metadata["N_updates"] = N_updates

-additional_info["N_bins"] = N_bins
+metadata["N_bins"] = N_bins

-additional_info["n_stab"] = n_stab
+metadata["n_stab"] = n_stab

-additional_info["dG_max"] = δG_max
+metadata["dG_max"] = δG_max

-additional_info["symmetric"] = symmetric
+metadata["symmetric"] = symmetric

-additional_info["checkerboard"] = checkerboard
+metadata["checkerboard"] = checkerboard

-additional_info["seed"] = seed
+metadata["seed"] = seed

 Initialize model

 The next step is define the model we wish to simulate.
 In this example the relevant model parameters the phonon energy $\Omega$ (Ω), electron-phonon coupling $\alpha$ (α), chemical potential $\mu$ (μ), and lattice size $L$ (L).
-The neasrest-neighbor hopping amplitude and phonon mass are normalized to unity, $t = M = 1$.
+The nearest-neighbor hopping amplitude and phonon mass are normalized to unity, $t = M = 1$.

 # Define the unit cell.